Chi-An-Chen/FAHU-Mamba/README.md

   [[`Paper`](assets/paper.pdf)]

-  This is the official PyTorch implementation of MSU-Net : A Mamba-Spectral Hybrid U-Net (MSU-Net) architecture that combines a State Space Model (SSM) and spectral domain feature representations within a U-Net convolutional network, designed for tumor segmentation in breast DCE-MRI images.
+  This is the official PyTorch implementation of FAHU-Mamba : A Frequency-Aware Hybrid U-Mamba for Breast Tumor Segmentation.

 </div>